17.2. Using Profiling

 • Calls: Shows the total number of calls for this function (only in Flat Profile view).

-Two display options are available from Select view:
+Two display options are available under Select view:

 • Flat Profile: Shows the functions in a flat list.
 No hierarchy/dependency is visible.
 Calls of the same function are automatically bundled and summed up.